iluwatar/java-design-patterns/resource-acquisition-is-initialization/README.md

 10:07:14.835 [main] INFO com.iluwatar.resource.acquisition.is.initialization.TreasureChest -- Treasure chest closes.
 ```

-## Applicability
+## When to Use the Resource Acquisition Is Initialization Pattern in Java

-* Use RAII when resources such as file handles, network connections, or memory need to be managed and automatically released.
+* Implement RAII in Java applications to manage essential resources such as file handles, network connections, and memory seamlessly.
 * Suitable in environments where deterministic resource management is crucial, such as real-time systems or applications with strict resource constraints.

-## Known Uses
+## Real-World Applications of RAII Pattern in Java

 * Java `try-with-resources` statement: Ensures that resources are closed automatically at the end of the statement.
 * Database connections: Using connection pools where the connection is obtained at the beginning of a scope and released at the end.
 * File I/O: Automatically closing files using `try-with-resources`.

-## Consequences
+## Benefits and Trade-offs of Resource Acquisition Is Initialization Pattern

 Benefits: